 In 2012, the IEPA issued violation notices alleging violations of groundwater standards at the Newton and Coffeen facilities' CCR surface impoundments.
 We are addressing these CCR surface impoundments in accordance with the federal CCR rule.
 In June 2018, the IEPA issued a violation notice for alleged seep discharges claimed to be coming from the surface impoundments at our retired Vermilion facility, which is owned by our subsidiary DMG, and that notice was referred to the Illinois Attorney General.
 In June 2021, the Illinois Attorney General and the Vermilion County State Attorney filed a complaint in Illinois state court with an agreed interim consent order which the court subsequently entered.
 Given the violation notices and the enforcement action, the unique characteristics of the site, and the proximity of the site to the only national scenic river in Illinois, we agreed to enter into the interim consent order to resolve this matter.
 Per the terms of the agreed interim consent order, DMG is required to evaluate the closure alternatives under the requirements of the newly implemented Illinois Coal Ash regulation (discussed below) and close the site by removal.
 In addition, the interim consent order requires that during the impoundment closure process, impacted groundwater will be collected before it leaves the site or enters the nearby Vermilion river and, if necessary, DMG will be required to install temporary riverbank protection if the river migrates within a certain distance of the impoundments.
 The interim order was modified in December 2022 to require certain amendments to the Safety Emergency Response Plan.
-These proposed closure costs are reflected in the ARO in our consolidated balance sheets (see Note 20 to the Financial Statements).
+In June 2023, the Illinois state court approved and entered the final consent order, which included the terms above and a requirement that when IEPA issues a final closure permit for the site, DMG will demolish the power station and submit for approval to construct an on-site landfill within the footprint of the former plant to store and manage the coal ash.
+These proposed closure costs are reflected in the ARO in our consolidated balance sheets (see Note 22 to the Financial Statements).

 In July 2019, coal ash disposal and storage legislation in Illinois was enacted.
 The legislation addresses state requirements for the proper closure of coal ash ponds in the state of Illinois.
 The law tasks the IEPA and the IPCB to set up a series of guidelines, rules and permit requirements for closure of ash ponds.
 Under the final rule, which was finalized and became effective in April 2021, coal ash impoundment owners would be required to submit a closure alternative analysis to the IEPA for the selection of the best method for coal ash remediation at a particular site.
 The rule does not mandate closure by removal at any site.
-In May 2021, we filed an appeal in the Illinois Fourth Judicial District over certain provisions of the final rule and that case remains pending.
-Other parties have also filed appeals of certain provisions of the final rule.
+In May 2021, we filed an appeal in the Illinois Fourth Judicial District over certain provisions of the final rule.
 In October 2021, we filed operating permit applications for 18 impoundments as required by the Illinois coal ash rule, and filed construction permit applications for three of our sites in January 2022 and five of our sites in July 2022.
-One additional closure construction application will be filed for our Baldwin facility in 2023.
+One additional closure construction application was filed for our Baldwin facility in August 2023.